 THE peace of Campo Formio was not of a nature to promise long duration, and it was rendered untenable by the events which immediately followed it.
-In 1798 and 1799.
-Switzerland was subdued by the French, and converted into a Helvetic republic; and thus was the great barrier thrown down that had protected the Austrian frontiers on the side next France.
+In 1798 and 1799, Switzerland was subdued by the French, and converted into a Helvetic republic; and thus was 'the great barrier thrown down that had protected the Austrian frontiers on the side next France.
 The whole of Italy, with the exception of the Venetian territory and Naples, was subjected directly or indirectly to the French government.
 The conduct of the French envoys at Rastadt had excited among the Germans a universal feeling of indignation and hatred, which burst forth during a popular tumult in Vienna, when the tricolour, floating from the palace of General Bernadotte, the French ambassador, was torn down and burnt.
 A worse violation of the law of nations was also perpetrated during this agitated period, in the murderous assault committed on the French envoys at Rastadt by Austrian hussars, who had been posted in a wood near the city gate to intercept them, on their departure (April 28, 1799).
 This crime, as Hormayr observes, was at the same time a political blunder.
-Its authors as be interns its, were Thugut and Lehrbach, the rulers of the Austrian cabinet, who had hoped to find on the persons of the enveys documents in the handwriting of the closure of the enveys documents in the handwriting of the closure him as a ceret ally of France, and a traitor to the enque.
+Its authors, as he informs us, were Thugut and Lehrbach, the rulers of the Austrian cabinet, who had hoped to find on the persons of the envoys documents in the handwriting of the elector of Bavaria, which would give them the means of deposing him as a secret ally of France, and a traitor to the empire.
 In this, they were wholly disappointed.
-Two of the enveys were killed; the third was badly wounded, and, with difficulty, saved his life by flight.
-Criminal as was the residuat of the Austrian ministers on this occasion, it is a table that the useless guilt of assassination did not enter that their designs, though they were morally responsible for the deed committed by their agents.
+Two of the envoys were killed; the third was badly wounded, and, with difficulty, saved his life by flight.
+Criminal as was the conduct of the Austrian ministers on this occasion, it is probable that the useless guilt of assassination did not enter into their designs, though they were morally responsible for the deed committed by their agents.

-Austractal, before this event, formed a second coalition with England and Russia.
-The seizure of Malta by Napoleon, and the dispursion of its knightly order, of which the emgeror, Paul L. had been elected grand master, afforded that monarch a pretext for interfering in the affairs of the Levant and Italy, On the 1st of March, 1799, the Ionian Islands were occupied by Russian troops, and a Russian army, under the terrible Suwarroff, moved, in conjunction with the troops or Austria, upon Italy.
+Austria had, before this event, formed a second coalition with England and Russia.
+The seizure of Malta by Napoleon, and the dispersion of its knightly order, of which the emperor, Paul I., had been elected grand master, afforded that monarch a pretext for interfering in the affairs of the Levant and Italy.
+On the 1st of March, 1799, the Ionian Islands were occupied by Russian troops, and a Russian army, under the terrible Suwarroff, moved, in conjunction with the troops of Austria, upon Italy.
 Disunion prevailed, as usual, in the Austrian military councils.
-The Archduke Charles propesed the invasion of France from Swabia.
-The occupation of Switzerland was, however, resolved upon, and General Auffenberg entered the Grisons, whence he was expelled by Massena, after being defeated on the St. Luciensteig; whilst Hotze in the Vorarlberg, and Bellegarde in the Tyrol, remanuel inactive, at the head of 15,000 men.
-The simultancous invasion of Swabia by Jourdan now induced the military council at Vienna to accede to the proposal formerly made by the Archduke Charles, who was despatched with the main body of the army to Swabia, where, on the 26th of March, he galacil a complete victory over Jourdan at Ostrach as a Stochach, and would have annihilated him in his retreat had he not been restrained by the ill-judged orders of the Aulle Council from advancing to the Rhine, until Switzerland was clear of the enemy.
-The Grisons were retaken in May by Hotze, and in June, the archduke joining him, May cha wes driven from Zurich, and the steep passes of Mount St. Gothard were occupied by the Russian general,
+The Archduke Charles proposed the invasion of France from Swabia.
+The occupation of Switzerland was, however, resolved upon, and General Auffenberg entered the Grisons, whence he was expelled by Massena, after being defeated on the St. Luciensteig; whilst Hotze in the Vorarlberg, and Bellegarde in the Tyrol, remained inactive, at the head of 15,000 men. taneous invasion of Swabia by Jourdan now induced the military council at Vienna to accede to the proposal formerly made by the Archduke Charles, who was despatched with the main body of the army to Swabia, where, on the 26th of March, he gained a complete victory over Jourdan at Ostrach and Stochach; and would have annihilated him in his retreat had he not been restrained by the ill-judged orders of the Aulic Council from advancing to the Rhine, until Switzerland was clear of the enemy.
+The Grisons were retaken in May by Hotze, and in June, the archduke joining him, Massena was driven from Zurich, and the steep passes of Mount St. Gothard were occupied by the Russian general,

-Haddik.
-Switzerland was relieved from the presence of the French.
+Switzerland was relieved from the presence of the Haddik.
+French.